 Vigorousness.
 The manager has an irregular working schedule, constant workload, and overtime work, for which he receives overtime pay.
 He arrives first and leaves last, and works much more than 40 hours per week.

 Financial competence.
 The manager is not an accountant, but he has to know as much as one.
 He manages all the cash flow in a restaurant and is responsible for cash drawer management, inventory write-off, and the receipt of goods.
 Furthermore, he must sign for everything.
-Of course, with convenient and reliable POS software for restaurants, this is much easier to do but still, the manager needs to know how to deal with every process in the restaurant.
+Of course, with convenient and reliable restaurant POS software, this is much easier to do but still, the manager needs to know how to deal with every process in the restaurant.

 Attentiveness.
 He should notice everything as well: that the waiter did not take the dirty dishes from the table when he passed by with an empty tray, that the customer has nowhere to hang his jacket, from which bottle the bartender pours alcohol into cocktails, etc. Moreover, he should notice everything almost simultaneously.
 Attention to detail and quick reaction time are essential skills of a good restaurant manager.
 When problems arise, it is not necessary to punish or lecture the staff immediately, but it is important to notice everything and then solve problems when appropriate.